No Tags Found!

 From India, Hyderabad

-The basic discipline can be never be compromised with whatever skills that the person is possessing.
-Kindly ask him gently to produce the proof for Medical treatment since the days of absent is more.
-You need to refer your company's leave policy.
-Be gentle and at the same time be very firm.
-Pl take guidance with your reporting boss
+The basic discipline can never be compromised, regardless of the skills a person possesses.
+Kindly ask him gently to provide proof for medical treatment, as the number of days absent is increasing.
+Please refer to your company's leave policy.
+Be gentle yet firm in your approach.
+Seek guidance from your reporting boss.

 From India, Coimbatore

-One cannot simply prefer leaves as per their wish.
-You need to ask and verify the Medical certificates from him.
-Also inform the manager that this is to maintain the decorum in the business.
-One person cannot be over all the organisational policies.
+One cannot simply choose leaves according to their preference.
+You need to request and verify the medical certificates from him.
+Also, inform the manager that this is to maintain decorum in the business.
+One person cannot oversee all the organizational policies.

 Regards,